 Milk Fever is the most common metabolic condition that usually occurs around three days either side of calving.
 In the early lactation stages, a high producing cow’s calcium requirements exceed her ability to mobilise calcium reserves (bones) and absorb enough calcium from the diet.
 Milk fever may be seen in cows of any age but it is more common in high producing dairy cows over five years of age.

 Please contact you nearest Franklin Vets if you notice any of the following problems:

 - Lying down with head and neck kinked back

 Act immediately.
 If left untreated cows will die due to circulatory collapse and respiratory failure.

 Grass Staggers occurs when the intake of magnesium is exceeded by its output.
 It is common in spring due to an increased requirement of magnesium for lactation and the decreased magnesium content of lush green pasture.
 Grass staggers is not just restricted to the first few days of lactation.
 As with all metabolic conditions, it is important to act fast.
 Contact Franklin Vets immediately if you notice the following symptoms:

 - Unsteadiness and lack of coordination

-Grass stagger can occur in cattle, and ewes in late pregnancy.
+Grass staggers can occur in cattle, and ewes in late pregnancy.